joaohenggeler/web-cache-exporter/README.md

 ```
 WCE.exe [Other Optional Arguments] <Mandatory Export Argument>
 ```

 Only one export argument may be used.
 All arguments after the first export option are ignored.

+When executed, this tool will create a log file called `WCE.log` in the current working directory.
+The generated log and CSV files use UTF-8 as their character encoding.

 ### Export Arguments